 Comviva and SBI Card win Payments & Cards, PayTech and InnTech Awards for SBI Card Pay service

-DUBAI, U.A.E, Dec.
+NEW DELHI, Dec.
 23, 2020 /PRNewswire/ -- Comviva, the global leader in digital solutions and SBI Card, the leading credit card issuer in India have recently won three prestigious awards – Payments & Cards Award 2020, PayTech Award 2020 and InnTech Award 2020 for the 'SBI Card Pay' service.
 SBI Card and Comviva were recognized as the winners in the 'Best Payments Technology Initiative of the Year' category at the Payments & Cards Awards 2020.
 The organizations were also accorded, 'Best Cards Initiative' category at the PayTech Awards 2020 and 'Best Implementation of Technology by a Financial Sector Enterprise', 'Best Technology Provider/Vendor for Financial Technology (FinTech) Services' and 'Best Integration of Technology in a Banking/Payments/Mobile Wallet Interface or Application' categories at the InnTech Awards 2020.
+All the awards were announced at the virtual award ceremonies.

 The SBI Card Pay service enables customers to create a virtual card on their mobile phone for their physical Visa or Mastercard SBI Credit Card.
 Thereafter, customers can make payments at merchants simply by unlocking their mobile phone screen using fingerprints, the screen lock facility or an MPIN and tapping the phone at a Near-Field-Communication (NFC) POS.
 This simple 'tap and pay' contactless process has made card payments swifter, hygienic and more seamless for customers.